 Let’s now take a closer look at these skills and the possible ways Amazon Echo and Alexa can help forgetful seniors to either remind them about something and also to boost their memory.

-10 Ways Amazon Alexa Helps Forgetful Seniors to Deal with Memory Loss
+10 Ways Amazon Alexa Helps Forgetful People to Deal with Memory Loss

-There are at least 10 ways Alexa can help forgetful seniors to either remind them about something and also to boost their memory.
+There are at least 10 ways Alexa can help forgetful people to either remind them about something and also to boost their memory.

 1. Set medication reminders